 There are several delicacies in the Philippines to die for, and while visiting Ilocos Norte I came across a popular delicacy called ‘Ilocos Empanada’ which became my favorite.
 This deep fried snack reminded me of our own ‘Samosa’.
 Originally this orange colored snack did not belong to Ilocose, but was introduced here by Spanish colonizers.
 The name Empanada comes from the verb empanar, meaning to wrap or coat in bread.

 The orange version of Empanada is called BATAC or LAOAG EMPANADA and is more popularly known and referred to as the “Ilocos Empanada”.
-It is sold in all of Ilocos Norte and in some parts of Viagra no prescription* as well.
+It is sold in all of Ilocos Norte and in some parts of Ilocos Sur* as well.
 The other version is VIGAN EMPANADA belongs to Ilocos Sur, and is not so colorful.
 The main ingredients are rice flour and papaya for the crust.
 Generally the filling is of egg and mongo sprouts, egg and grated green papaya.
 I had my Empanada with Ilocos vinegar, it tasted yummy.

 Written by Nisha, lemonicks